 The most likely place for you to find droppings is in the kitchen areas, where the food is.
 Especially if it’s a mother mouse and she’s building her nest.
 She’s going to be looking for food for her babies.

 Keep an Eye Out for Trails

-When a mouse is in your home, you’re going to see trails of droppings, pieces of cardboard, and other materials that the mice have gotten into.
+When a mouse is in your home, you will see trails of droppings, pieces of cardboard, and other materials that the mice have gotten into.
 You can use these trails to find their nests.
 You may even find the entrance they used to get into your home.

 Use Your Nose

-Odors are a clear sign that you have a lot more mice than just one.
+Odors clearly show that you have many more mice than just one.
 The smell of urine and feces will build up over time if there are enough mice in a nest.
-You’ll start to notice a distinct scent in closed spaces such as cabinets.
+You’ll notice a distinct scent in closed spaces such as cabinets.

-A single mouse on its own won’t cause a significant build-up of smells.
-If you’re noticing a smell, you likely have a nest or infestation on your hands.
+A single mouse alone won’t cause a significant build-up of smells.
+If you notice a smell, you likely have a nest or infestation on your hands.
 You’ll want to find it as soon as possible and remove it quickly.
 Avoid touching it directly since mice can transmit diseases to humans through their urine and feces.

 Look at the Boxed Food in Your Kitchen